 The Spot device is the one to consider if you’re trying to keep costs down.
 Simplicity is at the heart of the SPOT Gen3 Satellite GPS Messenger.
 What you get for your money is one of the best one-way communicators, with messaging and tracking services.
 And for the relative bargain-basement price of $150/£150.

 We’ll do a direct comparison with the Garmin InReach shortly, but for now, let’s assume you want the basics and nothing more.
 This is exactly what you get with the SPOT.
 On the case are five buttons:

 - Emergency pickup (SOS) emergency beacon

 - Tracking button that updates Garmin your location on mapping software such as Google Maps

 - Check-in option that sends a pre-configured message to let your contacts know you’re okay

-- Custom message that send also sends a pre-configured message and include your GPS coordinates.
+- A custom message that also sends a pre-configured message and includes your GPS coordinates.